 Grand Bay, and Pereybere Beach

-Grand Bay, situated on the northern tip.
-Also known for its beautiful Pereybere beach.
-Furthermore, the beach is accessible by public transport; so you may expect a large number of people around you.
+Grand Bay is situated on the northern tip and is known for its beautiful Pereybere beach.
+Furthermore, the beach is accessible by public transport so you may expect many people around you.

 Pamplemousse Botanic Garden

 The exact name is Sir Seewoosagur Ramgoolam Botanic Garden.
 There are different botanic gardens in Mauritius, so it is confusing for everyone.

 The Garden is one of the renowned parks in Mauritius because of its giant water lilies and is large enough to spend half a day.

 There is an admission of 200 rupees (7€) for foreigners, and local guides are available if you are interested in a guided tour.

 If not, you can wander endlessly through avenues.
 Different kind of plants present in the park is unique, and the trees and shrubs are so beautiful.

 Grand Bassin or Ganga Talao - The Sacred Lake

 It truly is a beautiful place with a lake that surrounds by temples.
 You shouldn’t miss this place during your trip to Mauritius.
 The most prominent Hindu Temple on the island, and in 1998 it was declared a sacred lake.
 As for tourists, it is unusual to see how the religious significance of this lake.
 It’s a free attraction.
 You can visit the temples even if you are not Hindu, but dress appropriately.